haganbmj/MagicSetEditor2/docs/type/index.rst

 **Named colors**
 MSE also supports named colors, for instance ``"white"@ is the same as @rgb(255,255,255)``.
-For a full list of supported colors, see [[https://docs.wxwidgets.org/3.0/classwx_colour_database.html|the wxWidgets documentation]].
+For a full list of supported colors, see [[https://docs.wxwidgets.org/3.0/classwx_colour_database.html|the wxWidgets documentation`.
 In addition, the named color ``"transparent"@ stands for the completely transparent color, @rgba(0,0,0,0)``.

-In scripts named colors are represented as [[type:string]]s.
+In scripts named colors are represented as :ref:`string`s.

 **Examples**
 For example: